Man of Many Faces: Characters

-Akira's uncle.
+Akira's uncle, age 25.
 He works at Clamp School's infirmary as a pediatrician.
 A kind-hearted individual, he seems to be fully aware that Akira is in fact 20 Faces.
 He will often show up at the crime scenes to give out half-hearted advice to Ryūsuke and the police, but for the most part cheers Akira on.